dergeister/custom-select/README-en.md

 The video shows how to create a custom select in javascript with keyboard interactions to choose an options with the arrow keys and select an option when typing.
 Beyond that, I decided to do the following:
 - Create a React component in Typescript insted of utilizing raw javascript.
+- Get Brazilian states from the IBGE API (IBGE is the main provider of geographic and statistical information on Brazil).
 - Make some visual improvements on the component.

 ### React and Typescript
 I wanted to practice React and Typescript and it looked like a good opportunity to do the **custom-select** with it.

+### IBGE API
+I utilized Axios to do the IBGE API requests for the brazilian states.

 ### CSS
 Default selects are very limited when it comes of customization and there were some things I wanted to customize visually, so I used the opportunity to round the borders, include some shadow, a custom scroll bar and switch the select arrow based on when the options are shown or not.

 ## Improvements
 Possible improvements to the project:
-- Search the states list from the IBGE API (IBGE is the main provider of geographic and statistical information on Brazil).
+- Search the states list from the IBGE API ().
 - Modify the behaviour for when the user types to insted of _selecting_ to _filtering_.